Stephen Ehikian: Attempted purchase of USGS Menlo Park campus

-On February 3, 2025, two weeks after Ehikian's appointment, the GSA received an unsolicited offer from Ehikian's younger brother and Bay Area real estate developer, Brad Ehikian, to purchase a federally-owned 17-acre property in Menlo Park, CA in the heart of Silicon Valley for $65 million.
+On February 3, 2025, two weeks after Ehikian's appointment, the GSA received an unsolicited offer from Ehikian's younger brother and Bay Area real estate developer, Brad Ehikian, to purchase a federally-owned 17-acre property in Menlo Park, California in the heart of Silicon Valley for $65 million.
 The Ehikian brothers had previously co-owned and transacted commercial real estate such as a warehouse and retail property in Redwood City that they bought for $1 million in 2003 and sold for $1.2 million the following year.
 The property, named Rockaway Grove, housed the United States Geological Survey and contained laboratories, office space, a child care facility, and a credit union across 17 buildings.
 The GSA had previously tried to sell the property in an auction in August 2022 with a minimum bid of $120 million but the auction closed without a buyer.

 The unsolicited offer prompted a complaint to the GSA inspector general's office that a relative of the acting administrator was trying to buy a property at below-market value.
 A GSA spokeswoman stated that Stephen Ehikian had recused himself from his brother's proposal.
 The GSA informed all interested parties that it intended to sell the property in a public auction.
 Brad Ehikian withdrew his offer on February 16, 2025.
 The GSA launched a sealed-bid auction to sell the property on February 28, 2025 with a minimum bid of $85 million.
 The auction closed on April 15, 2025, and the property sold to San Francisco-based Presidio Bay Ventures who placed an all-cash offer of $137 million.
 The auction received three qualifying bids with the second-highest bid being $120 million.
 Presidio Bay Ventures announced on August 11, 2025 that it would begin hosting community meetings to determine what to build on the campus.